Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         address mapping must be known and static.
      4. In the case of 3, [=ingest source=] MUST update the IP to hostname resolution respecting the TTL (time-to-live) from DNS query responses.
-        This enables better resilience to IP address changes in large scale deployments where the IP address of the media processing entities may change frequently.
+        This enables better resilience to IP address changes in large-scale deployments where the IP address of the media processing entities may change frequently.
      5. In case HTTP over TLS [[!RFC2818]] is used, at least one of the basic